My Garage

 Q:

-How to remove and reinstall camshafts on V6 engine for 2002 through 2008 Toyota Solara and 2002 through 2006 Toyota Avalon?
+How to remove and install camshafts on V6 engine on 1997 through 2001 Toyota Avalon?
 Posted by Customer

 A: